ASalazar46/PythonPlayground/Proj5 - DataStructures/README.md

 - Both left and right subtrees are also BSTs.

 For example: if I had a BST with a root of 100 and I wanted to insert 50 and 150 into the BST, then `BSTNode(50)` would be set as the root - `BSTNode(100)` - node's left subtree, and `BSTNode(150)` would be the root node's right subtree.

+Graphs - A data structure containing a set of nodes and a set of links between different nodes.
+Nodes are also called vertices and links between nodes are also called edges or arcs.
+While Python does not have official support for a graph, it is easily implemented with existing Python data structures.
+One common way of representation is to track each node's adjacency to other nodes.
+Two nodes are adjacent when connected with an edge.
+Tracking node adjacency can be done with a 2D list or with a dictionary, but there are more ways to accomplish this task.
+Graphs can be directed, which means that edges are directed from one node to another, and not in the reverse direction.
+Graphs can be undirected, which means that edges are pointing in both directions between nodes.
+Edges may also have weight attached to them, which may represent different things based on the context of the graph.